The 2019 NFL schedule was released Wednesday, April 17, and the sportsbooks were quick to follow with the Week 1 NFL betting lines.

 Atlanta Falcons at Minnesota Vikings (-4)

-The Falcons should enter the season with a healthy defense for the first time since Week 1 of 2018 and are expected to add another top defensive player in Thursday’s first round of the draft.
+The Falcons should enter the season with a healthy defense for the first time since Week 1 of 2018.
 Both teams fell below expectations last season, but Atlanta’s return to health would mark the biggest addition for either side.

 Baltimore Ravens (-3.5) at Miami Dolphins